sapegin/washingcode-book/manuscript/110_Other_techniques.md

 expect(c1.textContent).toEqual('Load tweets')
 -->

-We have two booleans here: _is loading_, and _has errors_.
+We have two booleans here: _is loading_ and _has errors_.
 If we look closer at how the code uses them, we’ll notice that only one boolean is `true` at any time in a component’s lifecycle.
-It’s hard to see now, and it’s easy to make a mistake and correctly handle all possible state changes, so our component may end up in an _impossible state_ like _is loading_ and _has errors_ at the same time, and the only way to fix that would be to reload the page.
-This is exactly why switching off and on electronic devices often fixes weird issues.
+It’s hard to see now, making it difficult to correctly handle all possible state changes, so our component may end up in an _impossible state_ like _is loading_ and _has errors_ at the same time.
+The only way to fix this would be to reload the page.
+This is exactly why turning electronic devices off and on often fixes weird issues.

-We can replace several _exclusive_ boolean flags, meaning only one is `true` at a time, with a single enum:
+We can replace several _exclusive_ boolean flags — where only one is `true` at a time — with a single enum:

 <!--
 function getTweets() { return Promise.resolve([{id: '1', username: 'taco', html: 'test'}, {id: '2', username: 'taco', html: 'test 2'}]) }